ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This section describes new claims defined for attestation that are to be added to the CWT {{IANA.CWT.Claims}} and JWT {{IANA.JWT.Claims}} IANA registries.

+This section also describes how several extant CWT and JWT claims apply in EAT.

 With one exception, as specified in and carried over from CWT and JWT, all claims are optional.
-The exception is that EATs MUST have a claim or mechanism to provide freshness (i.e., provide replay protection).
+The exception is that EATs MUST have a claim or mechanism to provide freshness (i.e., provide replay attack protection).
-This is typically, but not necessarily, the nonce claim {{nonce}}.
+This is typically, but not necessarily, the nonce claim in {{nonce}}.

-This section also describes how several extant CWT and JWT claims apply in EAT.

 CDDL, along with a text description, is used to define each claim independent of encoding.
 Each claim is defined as a CDDL group.